-Again using my mop brush, I load it with a lot of paint and wash it onto the wet paper, working across the paper and allowing the water to carry the paint down the painting.
+I then load my mop brush with a lot of paint and wash it onto the wet paper, working across the paper and allowing the water to carry the paint down the surface.
 Things can look a little messy at this stage, but I enjoy the spontaneity, seeing how the paint goes down, and it will be worked on and refined later.

 05. Work with the wash

-While it's still wet, I start to work into it, getting a feel for highlights by lifting paint off with a clean/dry mop brush.
+While it's still wet, I start to work into the image, getting a feel for highlights by lifting paint off with a clean, dry mop brush.
 I also use a water spray from a garden centre to wash areas if I want to blend paint or remove it altogether.
 I repeat this process, gradually building layers of colour.

 06. Build colour and tone

 Each layer is a very slight development on the last, creating denser colour and tone.
 As the process continues I can refine areas more.
 When I want to create a harder edge I will paint an area with water first and then apply the wash, letting the paint run into the water and along the edge.

 Working wet on wet produces subtle blends.
 I enjoy the softness this gives, but if I want to stop the paint running into an area I'll use a hair dryer to dry areas as I'm working.
 I don't worry about the drips – they're part of the fun – but if they do interfere with something I will lift them with the brush or wash them off with the water spray.

 I now want to give the painting some form.
 I've aimed for an overall mid-tone at this stage and now I'll work with a denser mix of paint, using a selection of long-handled brushes to start to establish darker areas, enhance contrast and bring out key forms and shapes.